KasaiHarcore/Artificial-Intelligent-Skills/README.md

     - Leetcode, Hackerrank and Kaggle are good places to practice your coding skills.
     - Feel free to use ChatGPT, Bard, Claude AI if you get stuck in the coding part.

 Some code processes can be wrong because I'm still learning, so if you find any mistakes, feel free to fix them.
+I'll update everything, as I still have interest in this major.

 **All the code is not completed yet, I will update it as soon as possible.**

+# FOR OUR BIG ARTIFICIAL INTELLIGENT COMMUNITY